Karma2424/rootAVD/README.md

-# This Repo will be archived at the 24th of Oct 2023
+# This Repo has moved to GitLab since 24th of Oct 2023
-# Due to the forced 2FA Mumbo Jumbo from GitHub,
-# this Repo has moved to GitLab
 # [rootAVD](https://gitlab.com/newbit/rootAVD)
 ### [newbit @ xda-developers](https://forum.xda-developers.com/m/newbit.1350876)
 A Script to...